affan1317/GEOL0069-EOYA/README.md

 <!-- ACKNOWLEDGMENTS -->
 # Acknowledgments
 - This project is part of an assignment for module GEOL0069 taught in UCL Earth Sciences Department

+# References
+[^1]: MacQueen, J., 1967, June.
+Some methods for classification and analysis of multivariate observations.
+In Proceedings of the fifth Berkeley symposium on mathematical statistics and probability (Vol. 1, No. [^2]: Abiodun M. Ikotun, Absalom E. Ezugwu, Laith Abualigah, Belal Abuhaija, Jia Heming, 2023.
+K-means clustering algorithms: A comprehensive review, variants analysis, and advances in the era of big data, Information Sciences, Volume 622, Pages 178-210, ISSN 0020-0255, [https://doi.org/10.1016/j.ins.2022.11.139](https://www.sciencedirect.com/science/article/pii/S0020025522014633).